The Turnpike Trail is a 4.4-mile trail along the hillside south of

 On the south end, Turnpike has a trailhead on the gravel Shurtz Canyon

-services.
+summer 2021, a BLM campground is under construction at the trailhead.
 The trail begins eastbound at the break in the east side of the fence.

 Heading out on the paved Southview trail.
 Turnpike is